-In August 2021, NHS England and NHS Improvement published its review of non-emergency patient transport services (NEPTS).
+In August 2021, NHS England published its review of non-emergency patient transport services (NEPTS).

 NEPTS provide funded transport where a medical condition means that a patient would struggle to safely attend their treatment independently.
 Services provide over 11 million patient journeys each year, covering around half a million miles each weekday.

-The review report sets out a new national framework for non-emergency patient transport services to support them in becoming consistently more responsive, fair and sustainable.
+The review report set out a new national framework for non-emergency patient transport services to support them in becoming consistently more responsive, fair and sustainable.

 The new national framework has five components: more consistent eligibility; improved wider transport support; greater transparency on performance; a path to net zero carbon emissions; and improved procurement and contracting.